rahvis/google-scholar-analyzer/README.md

-# google scholar analyzer
- Rank the authors based on Google Scholar profile

-# Author Rankings Dashboard
+# Author (Google Scholar) Rankings Dashboard

-This project visualizes the rankings of authors based on a composite score derived from their publication and citation data.
+The simulation has been done on synthetic dataset.
+This visualizes the rankings of authors based on a composite score derived from their publication and citation data.
 The dashboard allows users to interactively explore a network of authors and view detailed metrics for each author.

 ## How It Works